seanKenkeremath/lords-and-lads/README.md

 ## The Game
 ### Overview
 All players begin the game as Lads.
 The max number of possible Lords is equal to the number of center nails.
+This is referred to as the House of Lords.
+When a player ascends to the rank of Lord they effectively occupy a seat in thes House of Lords.
+If all seats in the House of Lords are taken then Lads are unable to ascend to the rank of Lord until a Lord is demoted or an Uprising takes place.

-A Lad ascends to the rank of Lord when his or her starting nail has been hammered completely into the stump as long as the current number of Lords is less than the max.
+A Lad ascends to the rank of Lord when his or her starting nail has been hammered completely into the stump as long as there is a seat open in the House of Lords.
 If a Lad has finished their starting nail but they cannot become a Lord, their only option is to hit the Uprising nail (see Uprising section).
-At any point during a Lad's turn, if their starting nail is completely hammered in and there are less than the max number of Lords, they immediately ascend to the rank of Lord.
+At any point during a Lad's turn, if their starting nail is completely hammered in and there is an open seat in the House of Lords, they immediately ascend to the rank of Lord.

 As a Lad you are only able to strike your starting nail.
 As a Lord you are allowed to strike the center nails.